Clinical Research Trials for Cancer in Brevard County

 1048 Harvin Way, Rockledge, FL 32955

 Participating in clinical trials allows us to provide valuable access to new cancer research to people right here in our community.
-Our patients are able to access the latest therapies for cancer, while their own physician continues to monitor their care.
-Patients are also able to remain at home near family and loved ones.
+Our patients can access the latest therapies for cancer while their own physician continues to monitor their care.
+Patients can also remain at home near family and loved ones.